Yooo-Its-King/Gameplay-Time-Limit-Breaker-NX/README.md

 🚀 Installation

-Ensure your Switch is running Atmosphère CFW via Hekate + Nyx
+- Ensure your Switch is running Atmosphère CFW via Hekate + Nyx

-Without the quotation marks - place the .ips patch file in: "/atmosphere/exefs_patches/"
+- Without the quotation marks; place the .ips patch file in: "/atmosphere/exefs_patches/"